sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ## 3. filter
-The `filter` method does exactly that: It filters based on a given predicate (condition) that we specify to the method as parameter.
-The only condition, is that the predicate must be an expression that evaluates to a `Boolean` value.
+The `filter` method does exactly that: It filters based on a given predicate (condition) that we specify to the method as a parameter.
+The only condition is that the predicate must be an expression that evaluates to a `Boolean` value.

 For example, if we want to filter only even numbers, we can do so using the following syntax: